Investment in Ireland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output plunged 9.6% in month-on-month seasonally-adjusted terms in April, which contrasted March's 1.0% increase.
+Industrial output grew 11.9% in month-on-month seasonally adjusted terms in September, which followed August's 19.6% increase.

 November 3, 2022